 Do I need to dance barefoot?

 Most people dance barefoot, though some people dance in dance slippers or dance sneakers.
-Socks are not suggested after feet are warmed up; the floor can be slippery.
+Please make sure the soles don’t streak the floor.
+Socks are not suggested after feet are warmed up because the floor can be slippery.

 Should I bring a water bottle or anything else?